 If the city’s priority is to protect thousands of residents downstream rather than to get the best plan for open space, Potter said, the department will “certainly” work with utilities folks to find a way forward.

 The acreage Boulder hopes to preserve is not open space yet; the city merely wants it to become open space, as part of the annexation agreement with CU, which owns the land.
 The university needs the city to agree to annexation in order to access city water and sewer services.
 Boulder needs CU’s land to do flood mitigation.

 It’s not entirely clear the city will play ball with CU’s request for 129 buildable acres, even if a workable solution is found.
 There has been pushback from council members to the idea of a fixed amount of acreage being necessary.
 That was evident Tuesday night as well, in discussions over possible redrawing of the land use map created in 2016, in which 129 acres of land was zoned Public to accommodate development

 “CU wants us to live with them” (the land use designations), Jones said, “but we created them in the first place.
 If there are really important lands, or some other key areas we just can’t afford to give up… that to me is an important variable that might trump 129 acres or whatever.”

 The university’s dedication to further compromise is uncertain as well.
 Draper has openly said CU began the annexation process at Boulder’s behest and can therefore afford to wait for a more favorable council.

 Both sides maintain their commitment to working together in good faith toward a solution, in order to protect thousands of downstream residents.
 An Aug.
-13 joint study session with CU and council is tentatively planned to discuss the annexation process.
+13 joint A council meeting where members deep-dive into topics of community interest and city staff present r... with CU and council is tentatively planned to discuss the annexation process.

 For a Twitter thread of the night’s discussion, click here.